Bosnian regional president arrested in graft probe

 “Budimir and 19 other federation officials have been arrested,” spokesman Boris Grubesic told Reuters by telephone.
 “The group will be handed over to the prosecutor who will decide on further proceedings,” he added.

-But police later clarified that 10 government officials were among those arrested while the others are suspected drug traffickers with alleged links to office holders.

-During the six-hour operation, police searched the premises of the federation president and government as well as a number of private apartments in central and southern Bosnia, said Grubesic.
+During the six-hour operation, police searched the offices of the federation president and government as well as a number of private apartments of the region’s top officials, said Grubesic.

-The police also searched the premises of the regional commission in charge of pardoning convicted criminals and arrested the head of the commission, he said.
+The police also searched the premises of the regional commission in charge of pardoning convicted criminals and arrested the head of the commission.

 Local media have previously reported that Budimir was suspected of taking bribes in exchange for granting amnesty to a number of convicts.

-Budimir is at the centre of a political crisis that blew up in the federation last year.
+Budimir is at the center of a political crisis in the Muslim-Croat Federation that blew open last year.
 He is refusing to approve a reshuffle of the regional government and delaying the appointment of judges to the constitutional court.

-Under a U.S.-brokered peace deal to end the war, Bosnia was split into two autonomous regions joined by a weak central government - the federation and the Serb Republic.
-Each has a high degree of autonomy.
+Under a U.S.-brokered peace deal to end the war, Bosnia was split into two autonomous regions joined by a weak central government.
+The Federation is dominated by Bosnian Muslims, known as Bosniaks, and Croats.
+The other region is the Serb Republic.
+Both have a high degree of autonomy.
+(Editing by Matt Robinson)